coleifer/peewee/docs/peewee/database.rst

 Multi-threaded applications
 ---------------------------

 peewee stores the connection state in a thread local, so each thread gets its own separate connection.
-If you prefer to manage the connections yourself, you can disable this behavior by initializing your database with ``threadlocals=False``.

 .. _deferring_initialization:

 Run-time database configuration
 -------------------------------

 Sometimes the database connection settings are not known until run-time, when these values may be loaded from a configuration file or the environment.
 In these cases, you can *defer* the initialization of the database by specifying ``None`` as the database_name.

 .. code-block:: python